Japapino/vehicle-sim-node-server/readme.txt

 # Vehicle Cost Estimator (Service)

+This is a side project I created based on other simulators I have made for other compaines.
+It uses Puppeteerto search Edmunds for similar vehicles so users can get an idea of how much other sales.
 This project is a back-end application built with [Express](http://expressjs.com/), [React](https://reactjs.org/), and [TypeScript](https://www.typescriptlang.org/).
 It serves as the service for a vehicle cost estimator simulator and is designed to work with the `vehicle-sim-react-client` repository.